Home broadband vs business broadband

 • Round-the-clock tech support

-• Advanced wifi routers
+• Advanced Wi-Fi routers

-• Static IP Address usually included
+• Static IP Addresses usually available

 Cons